2023 Best Biochemistry & Biophysics Schools in Massachusetts

 The average amount in student loans that biochemistry majors at Boston U take out is $25,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $537.

 You’ll join some of the best and brightest minds around you if you attend Tufts University.
 The school came in at #5 on this year’s Best Biochemistry & Biophysics Schools in Massachusetts list.
-Located in the suburb of Medford, Tufts is a private not-for-profit college with a large student population.
+Located in the suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 After completing their degree, biochemistry graduates from Tufts carry an average student debtload of $16,550.